Failed Princesses

 Failed Princesses (できそこないの姫君たち, Dekisokonai no Himegimi-tachi) is a Japanese yuri manga written and illustrated by Ajiichi.
-It was serialized on Takeshobo's Manga Life Storia Dash website between 2018 and 2021, and collected into six bound volumes.
+It was serialized on Takeshobo's Manga Life Storia Dash website between April 2018 and August 2021.
+It was collected into six tankōbon volumes.
 The series was licensed for an English-language release by Seven Seas Entertainment in 2019.

 Plot

 Fujishiro Nanaki concentrates on being pretty, and is annoyed by others like Kurokawa Kanade who she considers plain.
 However, after finding out that her boyfriend was cheating on her, Nanaki is consoled by Kanade and their relationship begins a new development.